 Android permissions used to be a mess, but modern versions of Android have simplified them greatly.
-Now, Android has an iOS-style permission system in which you grant apps access to certain features, hardware, or data as it needs them.
-You can also manually revoke permissions from any app—even ones designed for old versions of Android.
+Now, you grant apps access to certain features as it needs them.
+You can also manually revoke permissions from any app.

 How Android’s Permission System Works

 Android apps will ask for permission when they need it.
 For example, instead of giving an app access to your camera when you install it, you’ll be prompted the first time the app wants to access your camera.
 In addition, you can decide when it gets that permission.

 You can also manually manage any app’s permissions at any time, even if it was designed for an older version of Android and doesn’t normally ask you.

 How to Manage a Single App’s Permissions

 To do this, we’ll begin with the Settings app.
 Swipe down from the top of the screen once or twice—depending on your phone—and tap the gear icon.

 Now go to the “Apps” section in the Settings.

 You’ll see a list of all the apps installed on your Android device (you may need to expand the list to see them all).
 Tap one of the apps in the list to view more information.

 Open the “Permissions” section on the App Info page.